openstack-infra/system-config/doc/source/third_party.rst

   3. What you are verifying: this could be a product, driver or application.

+Requests typically take a week to handle after any issues/questions are resolved.
+Please plan accordingly and be patient.
+Use an ordinary reviewer account for testing purposes.

 The Jenkins Gerrit Trigger Plugin Way
 -------------------------------------